ctschroeder/tutorials/Voyant.md

     * You can also copy the whole URL.
 It's not a big deal either way; copy the whole thing if you are confused.
   * Put this link in your webpage/blog post/notes as documentation

+### Step 12: Try it with another corpus
+* Go back up to Step 2.
+If you used the Lincoln sermons for this tutorial, then do the tutorial again using our test corpus.
+If you used the test corpus, try it with the Lincoln sermons.
+* Is there a corpus of literature you are interested in?
+  * How could you use Voyant to study your corpus?
+  * What would you need to do to make it ready to import into Voyant?

 ## Credits
 This tutorial has been adapted from prior work by me, the Voyant Tools documentation, ["Doing Digital History"](http://history2016.doingdh.org/voyant-tutorial/), and [Kate Farley](http://katefarley.org/voyant/)